Does N-Acetylcysteine (NAC) Help with MTHFR?

 Methylated Multivitamins

 Methylated multivitamins are an excellent choice for patients with MTHFR mutations.
-Methylated vitamins are already in their active form, which means they need no further conversion in the body and will be absorbed and utilized at a much faster rate than unmethylated vitamins.
+Methylated vitamins are already in their active form, which means they need no further conversion13 in the body and will be absorbed and utilized at a much faster rate than unmethylated vitamins.

 Active B-vitamins such as methylfolate and methylcobalamin provide a large portion of methyl groups, which is crucial to those whose methylation processes are compromised due to an MTHFR mutation.
 Inactive vitamins such as folic acid and cyanocobalamin must undergo multi-step conversion processes before being used by the body.